adrianerrea/System-Development-CNN-Master-Thesis/README.md

 ## Code
 In the repository there are a few notebooks I was developing throughout the project as well as some python scripts for the main application to be called as well as the code of the main application in C++.
 Specifically:
-+ Preprocessing.ipynb: Notebook to renaming the images, converting to .jpg, reducing dimensions and splitting them into train, val and test
++ _Preprocessing.ipynb_: Notebook to renaming the images, converting to .jpg, reducing dimensions and splitting them into train, val and test
-+
++ _CNNs_Training_Inference.ipynb_: Main notebook of the project.
+It contains the steps for loading the images, building the models, training phase, plotting learning curves and results as well as the option to download the wrong predictions and visualizing the activations of the hidden layers.

+To keep in mind:
++ I also used another software to remove the background from the images within the preprocessing step but it is not shown here.
++ The main notebook (_CNNs_Training_Inference.ipynb_) contains the process and results for the global reference.
+The notebook for the most common omelette reference is quite similar, so I decided not to publish it here.

 ## Results, Conclusions and Improvements
 The results obtanied were reasonable good.
 For a single omelette reference (the most common) I had just 3255 images to play with and the metrics were quite awesome.
 In the test set (around 488 images from the 3255 images) I got the following metrics: